Members Area

 GRADAC PGI Gold, Silver, Bronze medal in each section (12 altogether)

-6 SALON honorable mention in each section (24 altogether)
+e-honorable mention in each section (24 altogether)

 VICTORY P.W.
 Gold, Silver, Bronze medals in each section (12 altogether)